yurivish/yuri.is-2018/content/scribbles/about-me.md

 ![](/cardcrafting/img/progress-center-7.jpg)

-_Art notes --_ The pictures of the eye and person were drawn by [Daniel Coonfield](https://www.linkedin.com/in/daniel-coonfield-77624937), and the other Silk art is by [Oliver Wetter](http://www.fantasio.info/).
+_Art notes --_ The pictures of the eye and person were drawn by [Daniel Coonfield](https://www.linkedin.com/in/daniel-coonfield-77624937).
+The other Silk art was drawn by [Oliver Wetter](http://www.fantasio.info/).